 People may dread seasons such as open enrollment for health insurance when dozens of brokers may approach any potential lead.

-However, when a person has a very specific health issue and their existing insurance doesn’t provide what they need, they may be enthusiastic about speaking to an insurance broker that a trusted friend refers and getting specific information about other options.
+However, when a person has a very specific health issue, and their existing insurance doesn’t provide what they need, they may be enthusiastic about speaking to an insurance broker that a trusted friend refers to and getting specific information about other options.

 Emails to “qualified” leads

 Real estate professionals pay for memberships to sites like Redfin and Zillow, but it’s a love-hate relationship.
 Most potential customers don’t want to hear from 25 potential agents just because they clicked a button asking for more information on a house.